Bhuwan-Tiwari/Task_manager/README.md

-Here's a detailed README.md on how to set up your project with MySQL database and Sequelize models:

-markdown
-Copy code
 # Task Management API

 This project is a Task Management System API built using **Node.js**, **Express**, and **MySQL** with **Sequelize ORM**.
 It provides user authentication, role-based task management, and task prioritization features.